rturo20/SwiftSDLWrapper/README.md

 - `SDLWrapper.renderDrawPoint(_:x:y:)`
   Draw a single point on the rendering target.

+- `SDLWrapper.renderDrawLine(_:x1:y1:x2:y2:)`
+  Draw a line between two points on the rendering target.

+- `SDLWrapper.renderDrawRect(_:x:y:w:h:)`
+  Draw the outline of a rectangle on the rendering target.

+- `SDLWrapper.renderFillRect(_:x:y:w:h:)`
+  Draw a filled rectangle on the rendering target.

 - `SDLWrapper.renderPresent(_:)`
   Update the window with rendered content.

+- `SDLWrapper.createTextureFromSurface(_:_:)`
+  Create a texture from an existing surface.

+- `SDLWrapper.getWindowSize(_:)`
+  Get the size of a window.
+Returns a tuple of (width: Int32, height: Int32).

+- `SDLWrapper.setWindowTitle(_:_:)`
+  Set a new title for an existing window.

+- `SDLWrapper.getMouseState()`
+  Get the current mouse position and button state.
+Returns (x: Int32, y: Int32, buttons: UInt32).

 - `SDLWrapper.delay(_:)`
   Pause execution for a specified number of milliseconds.